awsdocs/amazon-rds-on-vmware-user-guide/doc_source/troubleshooting-rds-on-vmware.md

 For more information about the OVF template, see [Onboard Your vSphere Cluster](getting-started-with-rds-on-vmware.onboard.md)\.

 For information about creating a new custom AZ, see [Creating Additional Custom AZs in a Region](creating-a-custom-az.md)\.

+## Proxy Server Connection Problems or Changes<a name="troubleshooting-rds-on-vmware.proxy-server"></a>

+In this case, you can't reach the internet through a proxy server, or you want to change your proxy server settings\.

+To solve connectivity problems, contact AWS Support\.
+To avoid connectivity problems, contact AWS Support before changing any proxy server settings\.